implicitly-awesome/exop/README.md

 `Exop.Operation` provides `parameter` macro, which is responsible for the contract definition.
-Its spec is `@spec parameter(atom, Keyword.t) :: none`, we define parameter name as the first atom attribute and paramater options as the second `Keyword` attribute.
+Its spec is `@spec parameter(atom, Keyword.t) :: none`, we define parameter name as the first atom attribute and parameter options as the second `Keyword` attribute.

 Parameter options determine a contract of a parameter, a set of parameters contracts is an operation contract.